 With all the upheaval going on in the newspaper business, the sale of Freedom Communications piece by piece is getting relatively little notice.
 Warren Buffett wasn’t the buyer and staff cuts were not as dramatic as those going on at Advance Communications.

 In my three years at the American Press Institute, Freedom was by far my leading client.
 I led regional seminars for newsroom staff members in Destin, Fla.; McAllen, Texas, and New Bern, N.C.
 I spoke at editors’ conferences in Dallas, Tempe, Ariz., (publishers joined that conference) and San Antonio.
 I spoke at a National Writers’ Workshop in Fullerton, Calif., hosted by the Orange County Register. (more…)

-I am the Lamar Family Visiting Scholar at LSU's Manship School of Mass Communication.
+I am the Director of Student Media for LSU.
 I have been an editor, reporter and writing coach for Digital First Media, TBD.com, seven community and metro newspapers.
 I spent three years doing research, teaching and writing for the American Press Institute.
 I have pursued my journalism career in 44 states, nine Canadian provinces, Ireland, Venezuela, Mexico, Germany, Japan, Saudi Arabia, Ecuador, Siberia, France and Italy.